How Liam and Helen Desic came together to Light the Night from their baby daughter’s hospital bed

 We remember the loved ones lost, who will live forever in our hearts.

-Last year, Light the Night became an at-home event for the very first time, with most Australians participating in the lantern lighting ceremony from their homes.
+In 2020, Light the Night became an at-home event for the very first time, with most Australians participating in the lantern lighting ceremony from their homes.

 For the Desic family, Light the Night was spent quite differently.